 - There’s several different colour options, all of which are pretty tasteful, and also a choice of a black and a silver frame

-- It’s really well designed, and looks pretty stylish, especially in black.
+- The Britax Affinity stroller is really well designed, and looks pretty stylish, especially in black.
 The frame is sleek and very modern

 - It’s a really smooth ride and easy to push, even one-handed.
 It’s very sturdy and feels robust and secure

-- Eliza likes it and asks to use it for longer journeys.
+- As a pushchair for toddlers, Eliza likes it and asks to use it for longer journeys.
 She’s also fallen asleep in it several times, which is surely the mark of a comfortable pram, right?

 - The shopping basket is wide and quite shallow, but you can get lots in there

-- I really like the clear plastic window in the rain / sun hood, which is a great idea (plus, very fun for both of us)
+- I really like the clear plastic window in the rain / sun hood of the Britax Affinity, which is a great idea (plus, very fun for both of us)

-- Although at 11kg it’s lighter than the Quinny Moodd, it’s still really heavy.
+- Although at 11kg it’s lighter than the Quinny Moodd, the Britax Affinity is still heavy.
 Although I can just about lift it when folded, I’m not able to carry it by myself, especially not up and down station steps at most old-school London train stations with no lifts, and not at eight months pregnant.
 For this reason we’ve tended to stick to using it only when Alex is with us and when we’re staying in our local area

 - As well as the weight, it’s not the smallest pram – the rear wheels are large and and the back wheel span is quite wide.
 This doesn’t make it suitable for urban use, and it’s not great on public transport, going into central London, in shops and so on